davidberenstein1957/classy-classification/README.md

-        "Putin orders troops into pro-Russian regions of eastern Ukraine.", "The president decided not to go through with his speech.", "There is much uncertainty surrounding the coming elections.", "Democrats are engaged in a ‘new politics of evasion’" ],
+        "Putin orders troops into pro-Russian regions of eastern Ukraine.", "The president decided not to go through with his speech.", "There is much uncertainty surrounding the coming elections.", "Democrats are engaged in a ‘new politics of evasion’."
+    ],
     "sports": [
         "The soccer team lost.",